Tensor Processing Unit: History

+According to Jonathan Ross, one of the original TPU engineers, and later the founder of Groq, three separate groups at Google were developing AI accelerators, with the TPU being the design that was ultimately selected.
+He was not aware of systolic arrays at the time and upon learning the term thought "Oh, that's called a systolic array?
+It just seemed to make sense."

 The tensor processing unit was announced in May 2016 at Google I/O, when the company said that the TPU had already been used inside their data centers for over a year.
+Google's 2017 paper describing its creation cites previous systolic matrix multipliers of similar architecture built in the 1990s.
 The chip has been specifically designed for Google's TensorFlow framework, a symbolic math library which is used for machine learning applications such as neural networks.
 However, as of 2017 Google still used CPUs and GPUs for other types of machine learning.
 Other AI accelerator designs are appearing from other vendors also and are aimed at embedded and robotics markets.

 Google's TPUs are proprietary.
 Some models are commercially available, and on February 12, 2018, The New York Times reported that Google "would allow other companies to buy access to those chips through its cloud-computing service."
-Google has said that they were used in the AlphaGo versus Lee Sedol series of man-machine Go games, as well as in the AlphaZero system, which produced Chess, Shogi and Go playing programs from the game rules alone and went on to beat the leading programs in those games.
+Google has said that they were used in the AlphaGo versus Lee Sedol series of human-versus-machine Go games, as well as in the AlphaZero system, which produced Chess, Shogi and Go playing programs from the game rules alone and went on to beat the leading programs in those games.
 Google has also used TPUs for Google Street View text processing and was able to find all the text in the Street View database in less than five days.
 In Google Photos, an individual TPU can process over 100 million photos a day.
 It is also used in RankBrain which Google uses to provide search results.

 Google provides third parties access to TPUs through its Cloud TPU service as part of the Google Cloud Platform and through its notebook-based services Kaggle and Colaboratory.

+Broadcom is a co-developer of TPUs, translating Google's architecture and specifications into manufacturable silicon.
+It provides proprietary technologies such as SerDes high-speed interfaces, overseeing ASIC design, and managing chip fabrication and packaging through third-party foundries like TSMC, covering all generations since the program's inception.